gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.9.7.6	- Code cleanup.
+No more xsendkill - don't be nice, just XKillClient.
+Some other nice dwmizations.
  * v0.9.7.5	- Monitor list will be reordered by x origin as necessary.
 Pls don't look at my insertion sort code.
  * v0.9.7.4	- More TODO finishers.
 No more multiple GC, Drawable, etc. across all bars.
 I have my own mini-drw struct now.
  * v0.9.7.3	- Floats are always on top.
 Not sure if it's the most efficient way (just call raisefloats), but it works and as long as you don't have 8 bajillion windows you should be okay.